DrJieTao/ba505-docs/final_project/readme.md

 ## Timeline/Workplan
 * **Oct., 29:** Review assignment, form teams, and begin planning out the work.
 Do not create any shared GitHub repositories yet.
 * **Nov, 5:** Follow instructions in class to set up your teams and shared repositories in GitHub classroom.
-Also prepare a short (5-minute verbal) walkthrough for your project that covers i) data source; ii) research questions; iii) anticipated challenges; and iv) what results you expect to present on the final day of class.
+Also prepare a short (5-minute verbal) __proposal__ for your project that covers i) data source; ii) research questions; iii) anticipated challenges; and iv) what results you expect to present on the final day of class.
 * **Nov., 19 and 26:** Use the class time to meet with your team and ask questions when needed.
 (Note: You are expected to show up for class.
 We have other classwork to do yet.)
 * **Dec., 3:** Preview of your results.
 This is like a dress rehearsal to address any remaining problems before your final presentations.
 * **Dec., 10:** Present your finished work.
 Walk us through your project, including your source/motivations, finished notebook, modules/testing, and lessons learned.
 There will be no slides for this.
 Just use your work.
 See the instructions for the `Readme.md` file above.